Global air travel's biggest-ever breakthrough

 He was driving in a VW camper van with his girlfriend, on a mission to complete the Wild Atlantic Way.

-Immediately, he says, the couple were struck by the atmosphere of this hidden gem.
+Immediately, he says, the couple were struck by the atmosphere of this hidden gem and Healy took photographs for his Instagram account.

 "The site is very unusual, it has an eerie, almost haunted feel," he says.